Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Preliminaries

-Conditions as (1) and (2) in Definition \ref{Def:functor} are usually referred to as \emph{Koll\'ar's condition}.
+\begin{Summary_notation*} As it might be confusing to remember all the different definitions of families, we recall the essential differences here: \begin{enumerate} \item in \textit{weak family of $\bQ$-stable pairs}, we require condition (K) but not condition (A); \item in \textit{weak} $\bQ$\textit{-stable morphism}, we require neither condition (K) nor condition (A); \item in $\bQ$\textit{-stable morphism}, we require condition (A) but not condition (K); and \item in \textit{family of} $\bQ$\textit{-stable pairs}, we require both condition (A) and condition (K). \end{enumerate} In particular, we antepone ``weak'' if we are not requiring condition (A), and we write ``family'' if we require condition (K).
+This choice will be maintained when introducing the notion of ``constant part'' in \S~\ref{sec_constant_part}. \end{Summary_notation*}

 Now, we add a series of remarks and technical statements that are relevant in this context.
-We keep the notation of Definition \ref{Def:functor}. \begin{Remark} Observe that, with the notation of Definition \ref{Def:functor}, $(\frac{1}{r}\cD_b)^{sc} = \cD_b$. \end{Remark} \begin{Remark} The ideal sheaf $\mathcal{I}_\cD$ is flat over $B$.
+We keep the notation of Definition \ref{Def:functor}. \begin{Remark} Observe that, with the notation of Definition \ref{Def:functor} and Notation \ref{notation_Dsc}, $(\frac{1}{r}\cD_b)^{sc} = \cD_b$. \end{Remark} \begin{Remark} The ideal sheaf $\mathcal{I}_\cD$ is flat over $B$.
 This follows from the fact that $\O \cX.$ and $\O \cD.$ are flat, by considering the associated long exact sequence of $\operatorname{Tor}$. \end{Remark}

 \begin{Remark} Since $f$ is flat and by condition (3) its fibers are $S_2$, $f$ is relatively $S_2$.
 Then, since $\cD\to B$ is flat and relatively $S_1$, it follows from \cite{Kol13}*{Corollary 2.61} that $\cI_\cD$ is relatively $S_2$. \end{Remark}